Schematron/stf/README.md

 The pipeline currently depends on Calabash extensions.

 The version of Calabash used in testing depended on Saxon 9.2 or later.

+## Running (Not Testing) Schematron

+Ant build file also includes `schematron` macro and `run.schematron` target to make it easy to run Schematron on real files once you're sure it works on your tests.

 ## License